jayanam/fast-carve/README.md

 1. Remove the previous version in the User Preferences
 2. Save the Preferences
-3. Close and open lender
+3. Close and open Blender
 4. Install the new version like described in the video above